lauracosgrove/p8105_hw6_lec2197/homework6.md

 ## Warning: NAs introduced by coercion
 ```

-I'll look more closely into Baltimore

-Create a city\_state variable (e.g. “Baltimore, MD”), and a binary variable indicating whether the homicide is solved.
-Omit cities Dallas, TX; Phoenix, AZ; and Kansas City, MO – these don’t report victim race.
-Also omit Tulsa, AL – this is a data entry mistake.
-Modifiy victim\_race to have categories white and non-white, with white as the reference category.
-Be sure that victim\_age is numeric. check

-For the city of Baltimore, MD, use the glm function to fit a logistic regression with resolved vs unresolved as the outcome and victim age, sex and race (as just defined) as predictors.
-Save the output of glm as an R object; apply the broom::tidy to this object; and obtain the estimate and confidence interval of the adjusted odds ratio for solving homicides comparing non-white victims to white victims keeping all other variables fixed.
+I'll look more closely into Baltimore to investigate the effects of victim age, sex, and race on whether a murder is resolved or not resolved.
+I'll use the `glm` function to obtain the estimate for the adjusted odds ratio for the victim race predictor (comparing non-white victims against white victims) and the associated confidence interval, keeping victim sex and race constant.

 ``` r
 glm_baltimore <-